A product launch is one of the most important steps to finding success on Amazon.

 If you have an engaged list of buyers interested in your brand, product line or niche, this should be an essential part of your launch strategy.

 This allows you to get your first sales without needing to pay for Facebook Ads.
-You can also get away with offering very small discounts during your launch, or even launching at full price (see this case study for an example).
+You can also get away with offering very small discounts during your launch, or even launching at full price.

 A launch list is also super effective for getting an early reviewer or two.
 Many people will be compelled to share their thoughts on the product already, without any push, if they’re part of an “exclusive” launch group.